ShujiaHuang/qmplot/README.rst

                           ax=ax)

 .. figure:: tests/test.manhattan.png
-   :alt: manhattanplot
+   :alt: manhattan

-Find more detail about the parameters by typing ``manhattanplot?`` in IPython console.
+Find more detail about the parameters can be found by typing ``manhattanplot?`` in IPython console.

 QQ plot with defualt parameters.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The ``qqplot()`` function can be used to generate a Q-Q plot to visualize the distribution of association "P-value".
+The ``qqplot()`` function takes a vector of P-values as its the only required argument.

 .. code:: python